ehmicky/nve/README.md

 - can be run [programmatically](#programmatic)
 - is [10 times faster](#benchmarks)
 - does not need a separate installation step for each Node version
-- always runs the latest minor/patch Node version (when only the major version is specified)
+- always runs the latest minor/patch Node version (unless explicitly specified)
 - works on Windows (no need to run as Administrator)
 - does not require Bash
 - is installed as a Node module (as opposed to a